amarnadh19/books/Cloud/Azure/AzureADFundamentals.md

 Azure Active Directory (Azure AD) is Microsoft's multi-tenant cloud-based directory and identity management service.

+While they share a similar name, Azure AD is not a cloud version of Windows Server Active Directory.
+It's also not intended as a complete replacement for an on-premises Active Directory.

+Instead, if you're already using a Windows AD server, you can connect it to Azure AD to extend your directory into Azure.
+This approach allows users to use the same credentials to access local and cloud-based resources.

 Azure Active directory is MS enterprise cloud based identity and Access management (IAM).
 It can be sync with on-prem AD and Provide authentication to other cloud providers through OAUTH.

 ![](https://github.com/amarnadh19/books/blob/main/images/az_AD_fun_1.png?)